oh-my-fish/oh-my-fish/README.md

 Remove a theme or package.

-> Packages subscribed to `uninstall_<pkg>` events are notified before the package is removed, so custom cleanup of resources can be done.
+> Packages can use uninstall hooks, so custom cleanup of resources can be done when uninstalling it.
 See [Uninstall](/docs/en-US/Packages.md#uninstall) for more information.

 #### `omf reload`